 1865 – 1909

 The first genuine Scotch whiskey label was labeled “Old Highland Whisky.”
-The letters were in the Old English style – with decorations, curls, and curly elements.
-The classic inscription occupied the second line, made in strict printed characters in upper case and without serifs.
+The letters were in the Old English style, with decorations, curls, and other decorative elements.
+The classic inscription occupied the second line, set in strict, uppercase, sans-serif type.
 The manufacturer (John Walker & Sons) and the place of manufacture of the liquor (Kilmarnock) were listed there.
 On the left side was a coat of arms with a shield and several ribbons.
 A rectangular frame surrounded all elements.

 1908 – 1929